ROLES

 →

-Meeting Lystbaekgaard’s flock of 1000 Spaelsauer Sheep, used for grazing large heathland areas in Jylland (DK)
+Visiting the farm's flock of 1000 Spælsauer sheep, used for grazing large heathland areas in Jutland (DK)

 →

-Mid-laboratory using experimental wool samples as props / artefacts to spark ideation and scenario building
+During the co-design workshop, using wool samples as artefacts to spark ideation and scenario building

 →